Exploring the Biblical meaning of 'Loving Our Neighbors’

 To designate a third of that giving for the poor.

 Too often we obey one or two of God’s requirements, but ignore the rest.
+He doesn’t bless that.

 We don’t notice to whom promises apply.

-Several "prosperity" verses were addressed to the nation, not individuals.
-They were only valid if the nation obeyed.
-When Israel didn’t obey God, Caleb had to wait 45 years to see God’s personal promises to him fulfilled.
+After the Exodus, when Israel didn’t obey God, Caleb had to wait 45 years to see God’s personal promises to him fulfilled.
 (Num.
-13:17-33, 14:1-45 (note verses 24 & 30), Josh.
+13:17-33; 14:1-45 (note verses 24 & 30); Josh.
 14:6-14).

-Also read: Deut.7:11-13, 26:16-19, Lev.
-26:3-13, Mal.
+Also read: Deut.7:11-13; 26:16-19; Lev.
+26:3-13; Mal.
 3:9-12 (verses 9 and 12 refer to the whole land).

 We interpret God’s promises too narrowly.